 Five Potential Warning Signs of Cancer

 According to the American Cancer Society, an estimated 1.9 million people in the United States will be diagnosed with cancer this year.
-According to Dr. Zeeshan Tariq, medical oncologist at Bronson Battle Creek Cancer Center, there are signs of cancer you need to be aware of.
+According to Dr. Tim Cox, medical oncologist at the Bronson Cancer Center, there are signs of cancer you need to be aware of.

 “With so many types of cancer, symptoms and warning signs can vary case by case,” explains Dr. Cox.
 “However, abrupt and unexplained changes on the outside of your body are typically a sign of something happening on the inside.
 The best way to catch cancer early is to perform regular self-checks.
 Always pay attention to your own body.”
 Use the list of symptoms below to check yourself regularly for cancer symptoms.
 It could save your life.

 If you’re tired, even with 8 to 10 hours of sleep per night, you might be dealing with something more serious – including cancer.
 If feeling tired is getting in the way of your everyday life, talk with your doctor.